Devin Gray

 Devin Antoine Gray (May 31, 1972 – August 17, 2013) was an American professional basketball player.
 He played parts of three seasons in the National Basketball Association (NBA) for the Sacramento Kings, San Antonio Spurs and Houston Rockets and played in Spain's first division.
-He played college basketball at Clemson University.
+He played college basketball for the Clemson Tigers.

+Gray played in the Continental Basketball Association (CBA) for the Sioux Falls Skyforce from 1995 to 1997 and during the 1998–99 season and the Yakima Sun Kings during the 1999–2000 season.
+He won a CBA championship with the Skyforce in 1996.
+He was selected to the CBA All-Rookie First Team.

-Gray died of a heart attack on August 17, 2013 in Atlanta, Georgia.
+Gray died of a heart attack on August 17, 2013, in Atlanta, Georgia.